Seniors are All Over this Cannabis Thing

 With the spread of legalization and a rush to research, one demographic is positioned to extract the most advantage of all.
 Seniors.
 Whether they were once flower children of the 60s or are total noobs, elders are trading their prescriptions for the healing and pain-killing powers of cannabis like no one else.

-An Alternative to Prescription Painkillers:
+An Alternative to Prescription Painkillers?

 Prescription painkillers put seniors at risk for addiction and over-dose.
 In the past decade, there has been a significant increase in the number of accidental overdose-related emergency room visits from the elderly.
 This demographic is more likely to take multiple prescriptions and this can add confusion, ending in accidental overdose.

 The advent of the Internet and easy access to information has helped many seniors to abandon their prejudice surrounding cannabis.
 In addition, legalization has increased awareness and access.
+It is hoped that future research will create science-based evidence for the efficacy of cannabis medicine.